s24nath/Employee-Management-System/README.md

 A full Employee Management System Made with Javafx, JDBC, SceneBuilder
 ---------------------------------------------------------------------------------

+Used PHP for database and MY SQL for Local host.

 * Initial Database settings is provided, go through this text document to create the database of this project